capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/NFT/capsule-NFT/get-NFT.md

 ---
 sidebar_position: 2
-sidebar_label: How to retrieve a Secret NFT
+sidebar_label: How to retrieve a Capsule NFT
 ---

-# How to retrieve a Secret NFT using Ternoa Indexer
+# How to retrieve a Capsule NFT using Ternoa Indexer

 Ternoa indexer is **a record of the Ternoa Chain data.**
 You can query data for some specific entities (NFT, Collection, Marketplace(...)) using GraphQL.